Introduction

 Though people often use the terms interchangeably, they refer to distinct concepts.

-• Concurrencyย refers to the ability of a program to handle multiple tasks at once.
+- Concurrency refers to the ability of a program to handle multiple tasks at once.

 It enables the system to manage tasks without necessarily executing them simultaneously.

-Think of it as scheduling various tasks in an efficient manner.
+Think of it as scheduling various tasks in an efficient manner. - Parallelism, on the other hand, involves executing multiple tasks simultaneously.

 It utilizes multiple processing units to achieve faster performance.

-• Therefore, concurrency is about structure and predictability, while parallelism is about speed and efficiency.
+This can lead to significant reductions in execution time for certain operations. - Therefore, concurrency is about structure and predictability, while parallelism is about speed and efficiency.

 They can work together, but they are not the same.